Kathmandu and Pokhara Yoga Tour Highlights

 8-Day Yoga Tour Overview

 This tour is designed for people who want the depth of a yoga retreat without the intensity of a trek.
-You'll stay in comfortable hotels, travel by private vehicle, and practise yoga in locations that most retreat centres can only show on a poster.
+You'll stay in comfortable hotels, travel by shared tourist vehicle, and practice yoga in locations that most retreat centers can only show on a poster.
 The rhythm is gentle: morning practice, daytime exploration, evening meditation.
 Some days are active — the hike to Australian Camp is a proper hill walk with rewarding views — and some days are deliberately quiet, giving you time to journal, read, or simply sit by Fewa Lake and watch the fishing boats drift.

 Before You Arrive